 Distribution & Proportions

-Visualize proportional data, market share, survey results, and category distributions using donut charts, ring charts, and labels.
+Visualize proportional data, market share, survey results, and category distributions using doughnut charts, ring charts, and labels.

 When to Use These